tkngch/MCMC-for-Nested-Data/README.md

 How to use this module
 ----------------------

-To sample posterior, you just need to import samplePosterior function in your script.
+To sample posterior, you need to import samplePosterior function in your script.
 ```
 from posteriorSampling import samplePosterior